inductiva/inductiva/docs/cli/managing-resources.md

-# Managing your Computational Resources
+# Manage your Computational Resources

 The Inductiva API provides a simple way to [launch dedicated resources](../how_to/computational_resources.md) for running your simulations.
 With the CLI, you can effectively manage these computational resources, from selection and launch to termination, directly from your terminal.
 For further details on each command and additional options, refer to the CLI's built-in help system using the `--help` flag.

-## Discovering Available Resources
+## Discover Available Resources

 Before launching any resources, you can use the CLI to go through the variety of machine types available and their associated costs using the `available` and